maevecrossan/peaceful-path/README.md

 The sections are differentiated by colour, alternating between green-text-white-background or white-text-green-background.
 This is to add decoration and depth to the page, all while keeping it simplistic.

-Each section is wrapped in its own box for clarity.
+Each section is wrapped in a box for clarity.
 The heading for each subsection is underlined to separate it from the paragraph below.

-The sections are further separated with the lotus flower icon.
+The sections are further separated by the lotus flower icon.
 The content of the page remains in a column but resizes depending on the screen size.
 To combat excessive growth on very large screens, a max width was set to facilitate a more enjoyable reading experience.

-As previously mentioned, I decided to omit additional images and decoration as I wanted to keep the focus on the text and prevent cognitive overload.
+As previously mentioned, I chose to omit additional images and decoration as I wanted to keep the focus on the text and prevent cognitive overload.

 ### Page 2: What is Mindfulness?